racket/racket/src/mac/README.txt

  Note: PATH above ensures that pkg-config binaries are used to find things in <dest> rather than some other area, such as /opt/local.

+XCode:
+ Build PSMTabBarControl.
+You only need the Framework target, and in Release mode.

 Install:
   racket install-libs.rkt <dest>/lib
    * using `racket' for the target installation
    * do not include a trailing slash
    * double-check installed libraries to ensure that they do not have <dest> in their shared-library paths

+  Also copy "PSMTabBarControl.framework" into the installation's "lib" directory.
+You can flatten all the auto-version soft links (moving "PSMTabBarControl" and "Resources" to immediately inside "PSMTabBarControl), and you can use `ditto' to prune the binary to just the platform that you're using.

 --------------------------------------------------